-Relaxation massage techniques can be therapeutic for those with hypertension.
+Relaxation massage techniques can be therapeutic for those with hypertension,especially when combined with relaxing lavender oil.
 If the patient has not been treated by their physician, however, massage could be detrimental as it tends to increase blood flow which can cause more harm.

 Many studies have shown that massage therapy techniques can effectively reduce blood pressure:

 Researchers from the Touch Research Institute, conducted a 1999 study that showed abnormal blood pressure symptoms were reduced by regular massage therapy sessions.